EMPLOYERS GUIDE

 See Map

-Who can I hire through the West Kootenay RNIP?
+Who can I hire through the West Kootenay Rural Community Immigration Pilot?

 Temporary resident

-Hire a visitor, student, or worker who is currently employed by a West Kootenay employer
+Hire a visitor, student, or worker living in the West Kootenay RCIP region.

 International student

-Hire an international student who completed their studies in the West Kootenays in the last 16 months
+Hire an international student who completed their studies in the West Kootenay RCIP region in the last 16 months

 Overseas applicant

-As an employer, there are five steps to hiring a skilled foreign worker through the Rural and Northern Immigration Pilot.
+As an employer, there are five steps to hiring a skilled foreign worker through the Rural Community Immigration Pilot.

-Note: the pilot does not facilitate hiring, it is up to the West Kootenay employers to find candidates.
+Note: the pilot does not facilitate hiring, it is up to the West Kootenay employers to find qualified candidates for the job(s).

 The Process

-The RNIP application is presented at the monthly Community Recommendation Meeting.
+The RCIP application is presented at the monthly Community Recommendation Meeting.
 Note: application are presented to the committee in the order that they are received, i.e. first in, first out.

 Results from Community Recommendation Meeting emailed to candidates